learning-zone/javascript-basics/README.md

 // outputs "Hi, I'm IIFE!"
 ```

 So, here's how it works.
 Remember the difference between function statements (`function a () {}`) and function expressions (`var a = function() {}`)?
 So, IIFE is a function expression.
 To make it an expression we surround our function declaration into the parens.
-We do it to explicitly tell the parser that It is an expression, not a statement (JS doesn't allow statements in parens).
+We do it to explicitly tell the parser that It is an expression, not a statement (JS doesn\'t allow statements in parens).

 After the function you can see the two `()` braces, this is how we run the function we just declared.

 That's it.
 The rest is details.
-- The function inside IIFE doesn't have to be anonymous.
+- The function inside IIFE doesn\'t have to be anonymous.
 This one will work perfectly fine and will help to detect your function in a stacktrace during debugging:
   ```js
   (function myIIFEFunc() {
     console.log("Hi, I'm IIFE!");